polylith/fizzbuzz-python-public/README.md

 ## Code style
 We try to write good and readable Python-Code and fulfill common best-practices in all our challenges.
 This includes descriptive variable and function naming (e.g. `number` instead of `n`).
-Please report if you find a Challenge when you think this is not the case.
+Please report if you find a Challenge where you think this is not the case.

 ### Type Annotations
 In Python we always use type-annotations (`def fizzbuzz(int: number):` instead of `def fizzbuzz(number):` see <a href ="https://www.python.org/dev/peps/pep-0484/">PEP-0484</a>) for better readability and better code completion on the platform.
 Please always use type-annotations for arguments in EntwicklerHeld Challenges.